ralyon76/stationeers-server/README.md

 ## Docker image info
 The image is located on github's repository at `ghcr.io/ralyon76/stationeers-server`.

 Making a volume for the install directory will keep the data stored between restarts, helping speed up startup and retaining save information.
-It should be mounted at `/home/steam/stationeers`
+It should be mounted at `/home/steam/stationeers` and needs to be writeable by the steam user id 1000.

 This image will install/update stationeers when it starts up and requires at about 3G of space and will grow with the server saves.
 On the first start, it will take several minutes to load as it downloads the dedicated server files from steam.